ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.2 Partners and Partner Organizations.md

 3.4.1 Type 4 ESIP Partners shall be major financial or in-kind supporters of ESIP activities.

-3.4.2 Each Type 4 ESIP Partner shall have the right to designate one Representative to the Assembly by submitting the name to the Chair of the Governance Committee.
+3.4.2 Each Type 4 ESIP Partner may, at their discretion, designate one voting Representative to the Assembly by submitting the name to the Chair of the Governance Committee.

-3.4.3 Each Type 4 ESIP Partner may send one representative as a non-voting member to Board and Finance and Appropriations Committee meetings.
+3.4.3 Each Type 4 ESIP Partner may send one representative to Board meetings and Finance and Appropriations Committee meetings as a non-voting member.

-### **Type 5 -- ESIP Supporters**
+### **Type 5 -- Collaborative Data Networks**

-3.5.1 Type 5 ESIP Partners shall be non-voting financial or in-kind supporters of ESIP activities.
+3.5.1 Type 5 Partners shall be other associations or networked organizations with missions that complement ESIP (e.g., OGC, EarthCube).

+3.5.2 Type 5 ESIP Partners shall be non-voting.

 **Section 4 -- Ending a Partnership**
 ------------------------------------------------